-We may offer, from time to time, up to \$500,000,000 of shares of our common stock in one or more offerings.
-Our common stock may be offered at prices and on terms to be disclosed in one or more supplements to this prospectus.
-You should read this prospectus and the applicable prospectus supplement carefully before you invest in our common stock.
+We may offer, from time to time in one or more offerings, up to \$500,000,000 of shares of our common stock, debt securities or warrants to purchase common stock or debt securities, which we refer to, collectively, as the "securities."
+Our securities may be offered at prices and on terms to be disclosed in one or more supplements to this prospectus.
+You should read this prospectus and the applicable prospectus supplement carefully before you invest in our securities.